Share

 Since the Medicare Modernization Act of 2003, the United States has steadily shifted away from traditional Medicare Part A and B, towards coverage under privately administered Medicare Advantage (MA) plans.
 Today, 25M Medicare beneficiaries (nearly 40% of people eligible for Medicare) are enrolled in MA, and an estimated 90% of Medicare-eligible individuals receive prescription drug coverage under Medicare Part D. This array of Medicare options is no doubt familiar to many Americans.

-A lesser-known, and less-understood, growth area of Medicare Advantage is the ‘dual-eligible plan’ (D-SNP): an option uniquely designed for individuals who are simultaneously eligible for Medicare and Medicaid.
-Although D-SNP eligibility applies to 11 million individuals in the U.S. and boasts an annual growth rate of 7.3%, only 4 million individuals are currently enrolled in its program.
+A lesser-known, and less-understood, growth area of Medicare Advantage is the ‘Special Needs Plan’ (SNP): an option uniquely designed for individuals who are simultaneously eligible for Medicare and Medicaid.
+Although SNP eligibility applies to 11 million individuals in the U.S. and boasts an annual growth rate of 7.3%, only 4 million individuals are currently enrolled in its program.

 Why does such a broadly applicable program lag behind the enrollment success of Medicare Advantage?
-Put simply: D-SNP’s novelty and complexity have kept members at arm’s length.
-Although today D-SNP is a permanent fixture in the healthcare landscape, it was once (as recently as 2019!) little more than a demonstration project between the Centers for Medicare and Medicaid Services (CMS) and State Medicaid agencies.
-Moreover, members who are eligible for D-SNPs often experience complex circumstances; those who stand to benefit most from D-SNP enrollment have multiple physical and mental health challenges accompanied by a variety of social and disability needs.
+Put simply: SNP’s novelty and complexity have kept members at arm’s length.
+Although today SNP is a permanent fixture in the healthcare landscape, it was once (as recently as 2019!) little more than a demonstration project between the Centers for Medicare and Medicaid Services (CMS) and State Medicaid agencies.
+Moreover, members who are eligible for SNPs often experience complex circumstances; those who stand to benefit most from SNP enrollment have multiple physical and mental health challenges accompanied by a variety of social and disability needs.

 Venn diagram of Medicare and Medicaid population with DSNP population in between.